Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 There's this one time after a tiring day of work and different activities that I did my usual sleep routine and then laid down in bed earlier than expected.
 I thought that I’d have no difficulty sleeping because I had an exhausting day.
 But lo and behold, I still spent plenty of hours browsing tutorials, playing games, and thinking before getting that much-desired sleep. 😴 I ended up sleeping less than usual and required the help of caffeine to boost my day.

 Sleep issues are often associated with our hyperactive brain, and some people with ADHD tend to have sleep disturbances due to ADHD.
 It is extremely common for people with ADHD to experience circadian rhythm dysfunction, which means having an internal bedtime and wake time that’s much later than desired.
 This can lead to difficulties falling asleep and waking up on time.
-Of course, we cannot forget that some medical conditions can also be attributed to sleep troubles, like sleep apnea, occur more commonly in ADHD but may also have separate origins.
+Of course, we cannot forget that serious sleep troubles, like sleep apnea, occur more commonly in ADHD but may also have separate origins.

 Sensory Overload and Exhaustion